 Where can my kids nap at the Minneapolis Saint Paul International Airport?

 Children can nap on benches without armrests (or strollers) at two quiet seating areas in Terminal 1 on the Mezzanine level overlooking the Airport Mall.
-Take the elevator up one level at Concourses E or F to get to the sleeping spaces.
+Go up the elevator at Concourses E or F to get to the sleeping spaces.

 - The F concourse